 Solange’s interest in bodywork and massage began when she was a teenager.
 As an active participant in recreational sports and activities, she had an early sense of the importance of healthy tissues in overall well being and comfort.
 After receiving her first professional massage at fourteen she was amazed at the therapist’s ability to understand the tissues and her knowledge of the body as a whole.
 Since then, Solange’s interest in learning the anatomy behind the body’s functioning has only grown.
 She attended Boston University, graduating in 2010 with a Bachelor of Arts in International Relations.
 In college she… MORE

-Sergio, a native of Pamplona, Spain had it clear from the beginning that he wanted to pursue a career in the health care field.
+Sergio is a Board certified medical and orthopedic massage therapist with almost 10 years of experience.
+A native of Pamplona, Spain he had it clear from the beginning that he wanted to pursue a career in the health care field.
 He’s always been amazed at how marvelous and complex the human body can be.
 Sergio graduated from the University of Navarra, Spain where he majored in Human Nutrition and Dietetics.

 Right after high school, Patrick decided to join the U.S. Marines where he became obsessed with physical training.
 This led to his curiosity of muscles and wanting to learn exactly which muscles did what.
 Patrick’s belief was that if he gained this knowledge, his performance out on the track/field would improve.
 After his time with in the Marines was up he got his college degree in liberal arts, but still stuck with his muscle fascination and decided to get certified in massage therapy.
 Patrick graduated from the Salter Scholl in Malden, Ma with honors, and was selected by the director to run the massage… MORE